Is verb aspect different to tense and modality?

 Students should note that it may be common to hear of all twelve of these patterns being described as tenses, meaning that English has twelve tenses in total.
 However, as we’ve explained, there are only two tenses in English (past and present) but twelve combinations of tense, aspect and modality.

-Good work on completing this first lesson in our course on verb aspect which has identified the main differences between aspect, tense and modality.
-In Lesson 2, we focus much more specifically on aspect and how to form, recognise and use it, so keep reading if you’d like to know more.
+Good work on completing this first chapter in our reader on verb aspect which has identified the main differences between aspect, tense and modality.
+In Chapter 2, we focus much more specifically on aspect and how to form, recognise and use it, so keep reading if you’d like to know more.

 Collect Academic Marks

 40 Marks for joining

 15 Marks for daily e-learning